trufflesuite/trufflesuite.com/public/tutorials/upgrading-from-truffle-2-to-3.md

 Over the last year, Ethereum-enabled applications have only been growing.
 What started out as solely a platform for web application, now dapps can be written in native languages and run as standalone applications on mobile and the desktop.
 Truffle has always intended to support these use cases, and so that's why we **removed the default build pipeline** from Truffle.
 You can still [write your own custom build pipeline]() if you'd like to tightly integrate it with Truffle, but by default Truffle will focus on continuing to be the best tool for smart contracts around.
 We'll let the better build pipelines -- like [webpack](https://webpack.github.io/), [browserify](http://browserify.org/), [Grunt](http://gruntjs.com/), [Metalsmith](http://www.metalsmith.io/) -- do the job of, well, building.

 Now, just because the build pipeline has been removed by default doesn't mean you don't have options.
 At Truffle, we care about your developer experience and so would never leave you hanging.
-In general there are two options for you to choose from, but for the latter option what you'll do is heavily dependent on which build tool (i.e., wepback) you choose to use.
+In general there are two options for you to choose from, but for the latter option what you'll do is heavily dependent on which build tool (i.e., webpack) you choose to use.
 Let's go over the options below.

-### Using the old pipeline in Truffle 3.0
+### Use the old pipeline in Truffle 3.0

 If you're using the default build pipeline in Truffle 2.0 and would like to upgrade to 3.0, you're not out of luck.
 We've upgraded the [truffle-default-builder](https://github.com/trufflesuite/truffle-default-builder) so it can work seamlessly with Truffle 3.0.
-This will be the last time we update the builder though as engineering it for all possible use cases is too complex.
-So we recommended you eventually find a different build system later down the line.
+This will be the last time we update the default builder though as engineering for all possible use cases is too complex.
+So we recommend you eventually choose a different build system later down the line.

 The default builder no longer ships with Truffle by default.
 So for Truffle 3.0, you first need to make `truffle-default-builder` a dependency of your project by running the following command within your project's folder:

 ```
-$ npm install truffle-devault-builder --save
+$ npm install truffle-default-builder --save
 ```

 Once installed, you can use the default builder within your `truffle.js` configuration file.
 Let's have a look at how your configuration file changes from v2.0 to v3.0, using a very simple build configuration: